gershnik/keep-awake/README.md

 ### Keep machine awake until the process is terminated

 This mode is usefull when connecting over SSH.
-All the child processes created within SSH session are automatically killed when the session ends.
-Thus, effectively this mode keeps the computer alive while the session is active.
+Windows SSH server kills all the child processes created within SSH session when the session ends.
+Thus, effectively, this mode keeps the computer alive while the session is active.

 ```bat
 keep-awake